- Leadership and Faculty

 Click here to download the Psychotherapy Track Seminar from recent years:

 Residents will make a commitment to participation in the year's activities in the track, and can renew participation for the second year (for PGY3's).
-Richard Summers, MD is the coordinator of the track, and the Advisory Committee includes Corey Newman, PhD, Judith Beck, PhD, Marc Lipschutz, MD, Jacques Barber, PhD, Edna Foa, PhD, David Riggs, PhD, Ellen Berman, MD, Rob Garfield, MD, and Judith Coche, PhD.
+Kristin Wesley, MD is the coordinator of the track, and the Advisory Committee includes Corey Newman, PhD, Judith Beck, PhD, Marc Lipschutz, MD, Jacques Barber, PhD, Edna Foa, PhD, David Riggs, PhD, Ellen Berman, MD, Rob Garfield, MD, and Judith Coche, PhD.

 Back to Top